 At present we offer training contracts and placement schemes at our London and Hong Kong offices.
-There may however be ad hoc opportunities at our other international offices.
-For more information on what might be available please contact us at email@example.com
+There may however be other career opportunities at our other international offices.
+For more information on what might be available please visit here for a list of current vacancies.

 Do you employ paralegals?

 Yes.
 If you would be interested in a paralegal position, please visit here to see a list of our current vacancies.

 Ince & Co understands the importance of and is committed to data security and protection.
 This privacy statement explains how we collect, process and protect your personal data, particularly in relation to our applicant tracking system, Apply4Law.

 Ince & Co uses Apply4Law to facilitate the graduate recruitment process and to process certain information for the purpose of considering and efficiently administering applications.
 Any personal data that you provide on this website will be controlled by Ince & Co.
 Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.